ieee-ju/comingsoon/README.md

 # Coming soon

-This website can be used as comming soon page for different needs of IEEE JU Student Branch
+This website can be used as coming soon page for different needs of IEEE JU Student Branch

 ## Development